Overcoming Challenges in Left-Side Stroke Recovery

 The Role of Caregivers in Stroke Recovery

-Caregivers play a vital role in the recovery process.
-If you’re supporting a loved one who has experienced this type of health event, here are some ways you can help:
+Caregivers are essential in the journey.
+If you’re supporting someone who’s experienced this type of event, here are a few ways you can make a difference:

 Educate yourself about this condition and its impact.